-“And the servant put his hand under the thigh of Abraham his master, and sware to him concerning that matter.”
+“So the servant placed his hand under the thigh of Abraham his master, and swore to him concerning this matter.
 (Gen. 24:9)

 Eliezer did not tell Abraham that he would follow Abraham’s instructions unless things got too tough.
 He did not tell him that he would obey his commands so long as he felt like it.
 Eliezer made a promise, he took a binding oath that he would remain faithful to the purpose which Abraham had commissioned him.